What is Uninsured Motorist Coverage?

 Integration with Other Coverage Types

-Medical payments coverage and personal injury protection overlap with UMBI but typically offer lower limits.
-UMBI generally provides higher maximum payouts and covers pain and suffering damages that medical payments don't include.
-For most drivers, having both coverages makes sense—medical payments can cover small immediate expenses while UMBI handles serious injuries.
+Medical payments coverage and personal injury protection (PIP) overlap with UMBI but typically offer lower limits.
+UMBI generally provides higher maximum payouts and covers pain and suffering that medical payments don't include.
+For most drivers, having both coverages makes sense—medical payments handle smaller immediate expenses while UMBI addresses serious injuries.
+Review the UM/UIM coverage explained guide for a complete side-by-side breakdown of all four coverage types.

 Policy Features to Consider